Gandham123/Algo-Root-Task/README.md

 🔹 **Full CRUD functionality**, ensuring smooth integration between frontend and backend.
 🔹 **Reliable performance**, with effective management of both **user and server-side errors**.

-Would you like any modifications or additional details? 😊